 So you've made some credit mistakes.
 And now that you are older and wiser, you are ready for the mortgage, or your first car, or your first credit card.
 But oops!
-You can't seem to get approved because of that pesky credit score.
+You can't seem to get approved because of a bad credit score.
 It's a classic tale!
 But, no worries, there are some simple ways to improve your credit score quickly!

 Identify any debt that has been sent to a collection agency.
 Once a debt has gone to collections, it severely impacts your credit rating.
 If there are any such bills on your report, call the agency and ask them if they would erase the blip on your report if you pay them in full.
 Most of the time, they are more than willing.
 And removing those stains on your credit report drastically improves your score.